MotusWTS/Motus-community-scripts/contribution_instructions.md

 Instructions for contributing scripts through GitHub
 ================

+**Notes:**

-**Note:** If you would prefer not to use GitHub, you can submit a zip file with your script, instructions, and any associated files to
+  - If you would prefer not to use GitHub, you can submit a zip file with your script, instructions, and any associated files to
     <motus@birdscanada.org> and we will upload it to the repository.

+  - If you previously forked the Motus repository to make earlier changes and are now making new changes later, you should keep your fork current in case others have made changes in the interim to the repository.

 ## 1\.
 Create a GitHub account and install Git